Black House Comics: Terra

 This is a triannual newsstand magazine featuring serialised stories by many of Australia's most talented comics creators, which brings together a diverse range of science fiction, fantasy, horror and crime stories.

 Editor: Jason Franks.
 Contributors: Various.
 Published: 2012.

 Pulp Fiction Novellas

 After the World

 This series of novellas is set in a post zombie-apocalypse universe.
 Each novella is self-contained but part of the same universe.
 Titles include: Killable Hours, Gravesend, Corpus Christi, Army Corpse, and the anthology Pack Rules.
 Writers: Jason Fischer, Clay Blakehills, Jason Franks and others.
 Cover Artist: Jason Paulos.
 Published: 2010 - 2012.

 Media

-The Soldier Legacy appeared in a Youi Insurance commercial, which screened on Australian television from October 2011 to early 2012.
+The Soldier Legacy appeared in a Youi Insurance commercial, which began screening on Australian television in October 2011.

-Black House Comics publisher, Baden Kirgan, appeared as a judge on Beauty and the Geek (Australia) in a superhero costuming challenge.
-The segment aired on Australian television on Channel 7 on Thursday 27 October 2011 at 7.30pm.
+Black House Comics publisher Baden Kirgan appeared as a judge on Beauty and the Geek Australia in a superhero costuming challenge.
+The segment aired on 27 October 2011.

 Other

 The Dark Detective: Sherlock Holmes cover artist Dave Elsey won an Academy Award in 2011 for Best Special Effects Makeup for The Wolfman.

 Jason Paulos was nominated for an Aurealis Award for Best Illustrated Book or Graphic Novel in 2010 for Eeek!
 Weird Tales of Suspense.

 Black House Comics was one of the sponsors of the inaugural Australian Society of Authors (ASA) Comics Masterclass, featuring Colleen Doran, which was held in Sydney in November 2011.